-February 2021 Update: We know these are trying times.
-Many of us are facing new challenges, and we are all living under a new normal.
-As many already know Universal Orlando reopened on June 5th 2020.
-Here at The Park Prodigy we are committed to bringing you the most up to date information when planning your next trip.
-It’s important to note that based off of the reopen Florida tasks forces guidelines we do expect the park experiences to be different for the foreseeable future.
+April 2021 Update: Here at The Park Prodigy we are committed to bringing you the most up-to-date information when planning your next trip.
+It’s important to note that based on the reopen Florida tasks forces guidelines we do expect the park experiences to be different for the foreseeable future.
 This does mean some of the attractions and entertainment might be altered at Volcano Bay Water Park.

-We hope you find this post helpful, and if you are planning a trip to Universal be sure to check out our other FREE vacation planning tools.
+We hope you find this post helpful!
+If you are planning a trip to Universal be sure to check out our other FREE vacation planning tools.
 Our goal at The Park Prodigy has always been to help you save time on your next vacation and find the cheapest Universal Orlando tickets!